BaptisteRoseau/BestPractices/personal_improvement.md

 ### PIML001 - Be curious

-When someones refers to something you don'k know yet, search on the internet for it:
+When someones refers to a software or tool you don't know yet, search it on the internet:

 - What is it ?
 - When is it used ?